About my property FAQ

 For a records request form and more information, see the Permitting Department Records Center.

 What can I do if I buy property and find out later that a structure on the property was built without permits?

 Customers with illegally-built structures on property in unincorporated King County may apply for an Already Built Construction (ABC) permit through the Permitting Department Permit Center.
-A packet of ABC application materials is accessible online under permit forms, or by contacting the Permitting Department at 206-296-6600.
+Please contact Code Enforcement at 206-296-6680.